readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 This how-to guide covers:

 #.
 Where to put your configuration file.
 #.
-What to add to your configuration file.
+Templates to setup your configuration file from scratch.

-This should be enough to get you started!
+#.
+The most basic sections in the configuration file that can help you get started.

 .. seealso::

+   :doc:`/tutorial/index`.
+     Following the steps in our tutorial will help you setup your first documentation project.

    :doc:`/config-file/index`.
      The complete list of all possible ``.readthedocs.yaml`` settings,